pagliares/jpa-hands-on/README.md

 - If you need or want to have NOT-NULL constraints defined on these columns, you cannot.
 - Also, because subclass property columns may be unused, the single table strategy is not normalized.

-### 22 - jpa-inheritance
+### 22 - Mapping inheritance - the strategy table per class

+<a href="https://github.com/pagliares/jpa-hands-on#outline">Back to Outline</a></br>
+<strong>Project source</strong>: Source_Code/16/jpa-hands-on

+<strong> Introduction </strong>

 - This example illustrates how to use the strategy table-per-class to map the concept of inheritance of object orientation to a relational model.

 <pre>
 @Entity